-Portrait: Len
+Portrait: Karen

 My name is Len.
 I have survived two major brain injuries that required surgery.
 Add to this several concussions.
 I will focus on the two injuries.